ajaychary06/Projects/Applied Statistics/readme.md

 ## License

-This project is licensed under the MIT License.
-See the ```License``` file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ajaychary06/Projects/blob/main/LICENSE) file for details.

 ## Contact

-For questions or collaboration, feel free to reach out at (www.linkedin.com/in/ajaychary-kandukuri-053a5a25a)
+Your Name - [@Ajaychary Kandukuri](www.linkedin.com/in/ajaychary-kandukuri-053a5a25a) - ajaycharykandukuri0629@gmail.com